Dlurak/moxide/README.md

 # Moxide

-Moxide is a powerful tmux session manager written in Rust.
-It simplifies the process of creating and managing complex tmux sessions, allowing you to define and control multiple windows and commands effortlessly.
+**Moxide** is a powerful tmux session manager written in Rust that simplifies the process of creating and managing complex tmux sessions.
+It allows you to define and control multiple windows and commands effortlessly, making it a perfect fit for developers and teams alike.

 ## Features

-- **Declarative and Extensible:** Define your sessions using simple YAML configuration files.
+- **Declarative and Extensible**: Define your sessions using simple YAML configuration files.
 Customize and extend your setup as needed.
-- **Single Binary:** Moxide is distributed as a single binary.
-No runtime or interpreter is required, making it easy to install and run.
+- **Single Binary**: Moxide is distributed as a single binary, requiring no runtime or interpreter, making it easy to install and run.
-- **Projects, Templates, and Directories:** Unlike other session managers, Moxide supports directories, templates, and projects:
+- **Projects, Templates, and Directories**:
-  - **Directories:** Easily create named sessions based on the directory you're working in.
+  - **Directories**: Create named sessions based on the directory you're working in.
-  - **Templates:** Create reusable templates for common setups.
-For example, a JavaScript template could open `nvim` in one window and run `npm` commands in another.
+  - **Templates**: Reusable templates for common setups.
+For instance, a Rust template might open Neovim in one window and run Cargo commands in another.
-  - **Projects:** Combine directories with templates to streamline workflows.
-You can specify a template for a project or directly define the windows and commands needed.
+  - **Projects**: Combine directories with templates to streamline workflows.
+Specify a template for a project or directly define the windows and commands needed.

 ## Installation